secretary-DFs/DF-Documents/althing-2018/motions.md

 The Constitution shall be amended as follows:

-Append section **B.1.5.2.1** of the constitution with:

-*"Whoever submits the call for a vote of no confidence in a committee role must provide a written statement of reasoning for this decision.
+* Append section **B.1.5.2.1** of the constitution with: *"Whoever submits the call for a vote of no confidence in a committee role must provide a written statement of reasoning for this decision.
 This statement will be sent to the committee role in question when they are informed that someone has requested a vote of no confidence in them, and the other members of committee when they are informed about the call."*

-Appends section **B.3.5.2.1** of the constitution with:

-*"Whoever submits the call for a vote of no confidence must provide a written statement of reasoning for this decision.
+* Append section **B.3.5.2.1** of the constitution with: *"Whoever submits the call for a vote of no confidence must provide a written statement of reasoning for this decision.
 This statement will be sent to the role in question when they are informed that someone has requested a vote of no confidence in them, and DF Committee when they are informed about the call."*

-Section **B.1.5.2.1** of the constitution will now read:

-*"Any DF may call a vote of no confidence on a role on committee; this vote will be taken by Committee (excluding the member in question) and will require an 2/3rds majority vote to pass.
+* Section **B.1.5.2.1** of the constitution will now read: *"Any DF may call a vote of no confidence on a role on committee; this vote will be taken by Committee (excluding the member in question) and will require an 2/3rds majority vote to pass.
 Whoever submits the call for a vote of no confidence in a committee role must provide a written statement of reasoning for this decision.
 This statement will be sent to the committee role in question when they are informed that someone has requested a vote of no confidence in them, and the other members of committee when they are informed about the call."*

-Section **B.3.5.2.1** of the constitution will now read:

-*"Any DF may call a vote of no confidence on any Non-Committee role; this vote will be taken by Committee and will require an 2/3rds majority vote to pass.
+* Section **B.3.5.2.1** of the constitution will now read: *"Any DF may call a vote of no confidence on any Non-Committee role; this vote will be taken by Committee and will require an 2/3rds majority vote to pass.
 Whoever submits the call for a vote of no confidence must provide a written statement of reasoning for this decision.
 This statement will be sent to the role in question when they are informed that someone has requested a vote of no confidence in them, and DF Committee when they are informed about the call."*

 #### Rationale ####